You’ve already appointed a ‘Property Manager’?

 You’ve already appointed a ‘ Property Manager’?

-Furthermore, they will be able to negotiate the best prices from the best local suppliers for any property improvements, alterations or extensions that you might desire.
+Furthermore, they will be able to negotiate the best prices from the best local suppliers for any property improvements, alterations, or extensions that you might desire.
 Then liaise with your gestoria and architect to deal with these matters on your behalf.
 Once work commences they will also supervise the various contractors involved in the project.
 (Letting them into the property and locking up behind them once their work has been approved, and making sure that they all turn up in the right order!)

 This in itself is a guarantee of priority service for you as a property owner.

-The less glamorous, but equally important, part of the Ibiza Property Manager’s service is to ensure that the house functions smoothly on a day to day basis.
-To this end you’ll need to consider a budget for your manager to work with.
+The less glamorous, but equally important, part of the Ibiza Property Manager’s service is to ensure that the house functions smoothly on a day-to-day basis.
+To this end, you’ll need to consider a budget for your manager to work with.

 Cleaning and maintenance

-Many Ibiza property owners employ cleaners because they own large properties that require many hours work to be kept up to scratch, or simply because when they spend precious time at their Ibiza property, they have better things to do with their time…
+Many Ibiza property owners employ cleaners because they own large properties that require many hours of work to be kept up to scratch, or simply because when they spend precious time at their Ibiza property, they have better things to do with their time…

 This poses several problems for your Ibiza Property Manager:

-The first is finding a good reliable cleaner who is not already employed by someone else and is available to work full time, in the first scenario.
-The second is finding a good reliable cleaner who is available to work simply during the property owners often brief visit to the island.
+The first is finding a good reliable cleaner who is not already employed by someone else and is available to work full-time, in the first scenario.
+The second is finding a good reliable cleaner who is available to work simply during the property owner’s often brief visit to the island.

-A third scenario can often arise when an owner chooses to rent his property out throughout the summer season – to help to finance the substantial running costs of a holiday home on Ibiza.
+A third scenario can often arise when an owner chooses to rent his property out throughout the summer season – to help to finance the substantial running costs of a holiday home in Ibiza.

 This can require putting together a team of cleaners to enter a property as one set of guests leave and leave it spotless later that same day before the new guests arrive!

 When you aren’t in residence your Ibiza Property Manager would normally check the whole property once or twice a week.
-This would normally include a complete check of the exterior, gardens, pool and basements, recording the electric and water meter readings, a complete interior check of every room and light bulb whilst airing the house, removing cobwebs and spiders, checking freezers, flushing toilets and running taps.
+This would normally include a complete check of the exterior, gardens, pool, and basements, recording the electric and water meter readings, a complete interior check of every room and light bulb whilst airing the house, removing cobwebs and spiders, checking freezers, flushing toilets, and running taps.

 Meanwhile, in the background, your Ibiza Property Manager will be organising the schedules for the following services, some of which will involve regular visits to the property e.g. Ibiza Gardeners and Pool Maintenance.

-Others will be as and when required e.g. Handyman, Window Cleaning Service (including removing winter pollen from shutters) or Vehicle related e.g. annual ITV inspection or servicing.
+Others will be as and when required e.g. Handyman, Window Cleaning Service (including removing winter pollen from shutters), or Vehicle-related e.g. annual ITV inspection or servicing.